Background pattern

 Coating components: hypromellose, titanium dioxide (E-171), talc, propylene glycol.

-Ibuprofeno Vir is presented in the form of coated tablets.
+Ibuprofeno Vir is presented in the form of film-coated tablets.
 The tablets are oval, biconvex, and white.
-Each package contains 40 conditioned tablets in PVC-PVDC/aluminum blister.
+Each package contains 40 tablets packaged in PVC-PVDC/aluminum blisters.

 INDUSTRIA QUIMICA Y FARMACEUTICA VIR, S.A.